 You can choose from a wide selection of songs from different artists in different genres,as well as create playlists, and all that good stuff.
-And by wide selection, I’m talking millions of songs from all kinds in various languages.
-(I’ve found songs in Japanese, Tagalog, Vietnamese, French and Italian, just to name a few!)
+Playlists can be made up of your own songs, or you can find a ton of sites online that give you playlist ideas, one of my favorites is TheAwesomeMix.
+And by the wide selection, I’m talking millions of songs from all kinds in various languages.
+(I’ve found songs in Japanese, Tagalog, Vietnamese, French, and Italian, just to name a few!)
 You can even import your existing music collections to create playlists with Spotify tracks and the tracks you already own.

-I’m a huge fan of Spotify and gladly pay the $9.99 per month for the Premium subscription.
+I’m a huge fan of Spotify and gladly pay $9.99 per month for the Premium subscription.
 Though it is a bit pricey, I’ve found that Spotify is a great service for both listening to music and finding new music.
-It is particularly useful for kids music since I really don’t want to spend the money to buy new music for her all the time, knowing that there’s certain songs that she’ll outgrow quickly.
+It is particularly useful for kids’ music since I really don’t want to spend the money to buy new music for her all the time, knowing that there are certain songs that she’ll outgrow quickly.

 Tips & Tricks